biomac-lab/covid19_forecast/README.md

 ![Deaths Forecast](/figures/mcmc/deaths.png "Deaths Forecasts")

 ## Recovered Population
-We fit a mechanistic model with an Ensemble Adjustment Kalman Filter (EAKF) in the iterative framework for estimates past symptomatic/reported and asymptomatic/unreported transmission rates and current state variables.
+We fit a mechanistic model with an Ensemble Adjustment Kalman Filter (EAKF) in the iterative filtering (IF) framework for estimate past symptomatic/reported and asymptomatic/unreported transmission rates and current state variables.
 Below we present the estimated fraction of recovered individuals.
 We compare (not fit) our model to the [seroprevalence study](https://www.ins.gov.co/estudio-nacional-de-seroprevalencia/reporte.html) from the national health institute (INS).
     ![Estimated fraction of recovered individuals](/figures/eakf/recovered.png "Contact rate")

 ## Parameter Estimates